• Skip to primary navigation

 13. Avoid all gluten

 This bonus habit is here to remind you that you can’t be on a low-gluten diet or only eat “mostly” gluten-free.
 Even a little gluten can and will hurt you.
 Read, Don’t Cheat on Your Gluten-Free Diet, to understand how gluten hurts you.
-I also discuss what happens when people on the gluten-free diet eat gluten, What Happens If You Eat Gluten With Celiac Disease?
+I also discuss what happens when people on a gluten-free diet eat gluten, What Happens If You Eat Gluten With Celiac Disease?

 Remember, health is wealth.
 Good stuff in = good stuff out.

 P.S.
-Doesn’t this healthy gluten-free diet sound a lot like a healthy diet – gluten free or not?!?
+Doesn’t this healthy gluten-free diet sound a lot like a healthy diet – gluten-free or not?!?

 Reader Interactions

-Leave a Comment Cancel reply
+Leave a CommentCancel reply

 Primary Sidebar